wieczorek0807/flutter_notes/README.md

 1) `git clone https://github.com/wieczorek0807/flutter_notes.git` to clone this repository.
 2) `flutter pub get` in the project root directory to install all the required dependencies.
+3) `flutter create .` in the project root directory to create Flutter project files.
-3) `flutter pub run build_runner build --delete-conflicting-outputs` to generate Freezed files.
+4) `flutter pub run build_runner build --delete-conflicting-outputs` to generate Freezed files.